unparalleled-js/docs-1/connectors/mssql/best-practices.md

 Error handling is an important part in the design process of a recipe.
 Here are some of the [best practices for error handling](/recipes/best-practices-error-handling.md) when designing recipes.

 ### Splitting up complex workflows into separate recipes
 Databases are often used for a wide range of tasks and it may be tempting to create huge recipes that accomplish all tasks but this also makes these recipes incredibly hard to maintain.
 Complex workflows should always be split up into separate recipes compartmentalising them based on their purpose.
-This makes recipe maintainence and troubleshooting easier as errors can be traced quickly to specific recipes that handle well defined purpose.
+This makes recipe maintenance and troubleshooting easier as errors can be traced quickly to specific recipes that handle well defined purpose.
 Breaking down workflows into multiple recipes also reduces the amount of redundancy as the same recipe can be called by a variety of different recipes.
-To acheive this, Workato has [callable recipes](/features/callable-recipes.md), allowing recipes to trigger other recipes.
+To achieve this, Workato has [callable recipes](/features/callable-recipes.md), allowing recipes to trigger other recipes.
 Callable recipes can also be triggered by 3rd party applications through a REST API.

 For example, if we were hoping to use Workato to build a workflow that accomplished the following